All hacks updated as of 19th April 2026 based on game changes.

 Want to put the pedal to the metal?
 Or maybe slow things down for a relaxing run?
 The game normally starts at a speed of around 6 and gradually increases as your score climbs.
 With this hack, you can take full control of the pace.

 Want to jump right into the action with a specific score?
 You can set the score to any value up to 99999 (but no higher!).
-Here’s how to set it to 12345:
+Enter your target score below and then Copy the code snippet using the button.
+Paste it into the Console to set the score.

 How does it work?